caitlinmeyer/2021/_projects/2021-06-09-pa-research-skills.md

 <img src="https://user-images.githubusercontent.com/22897290/121723998-36126a80-cab5-11eb-85ce-a0b035121c8b.jpg">
 <img src="https://user-images.githubusercontent.com/22897290/121724001-36126a80-cab5-11eb-9edb-105e77c1f4ef.jpg">
 	</div>

-Workshops included a lot of guided work time, where I would suggest tools and tasks to explore during an indicated period and I would be available to help should any issues arise.

-Here are the slides for the Thesis Proposal Workshops, where groups of 6-8 students come for two hours to scope out the literature on their potential thesis topics:

-<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vS5maXpj86VvIbjaZdrpG6E-9hVDxL0G2Ga96wwrDBqgCK_slKRnP3Jh3kbDd0F9SYKEbx2rEv5vXQz/embed?start=false&loop=false&delayms=3000" width="640" height="360" frameborder="0" allowfullscreen></iframe>

 ## Outcomes
 Students are surveyed frequently throughout the program and the library sessions are consistently highly rated, typically averaging 4.5+/5.
 It's too early to tell if more PA students will publish as a result of this collaborative effort (of which the library instruction is only one part), but 1 in 4 students in the current cohort are pursuing publishable original research for their theses.
 My faculty collaborator and I presented this curriculum at the 2021 Yale Medical Education Day conference and have a forthcoming workshop at the PAEA Education Forum.